JCA Signature Series

 Schedule of Events

-The Q Brothers will present a public performance of Othello: The Remix on Wednesday, March 25, 2020 at 7:30 PM in the Schrott Center for the Arts.
+- 7:30 PM: Public performance of Othello: The Remix in the Schrott Center for the Arts.
 Tickets are available at ButlerArtsCenter.org.

 John Clayton is a natural born multitasker.
 The multiple roles in which he excels—composer, arranger, conductor, producer, educator, and yes, extraordinary bassist—garner him a number of challenging assignments and commissions.
 With a Grammy on his shelf and nine additional nominations, artists such as Diana Krall, Paul McCartney, Regina Carter, Dee Dee Bridgewater, Gladys Knight, Queen Latifah, and Charles Aznavour vie for a spot on his crowded calendar.